AbdallahAbuHaltam/AbdallahAbuHaltam/README.md

 - 👋 Hi, I’m @AbdallahAbuHaltam
 - 👀 I’m interested in Development and designs
-- 🌱 I’m currently learning Flutter and PM
+- 🌱 I’m currently learning Angular and ReactJS

 <!---